nyxkn/godot-draw3d/docs/addons/draw3d/Draw3D.md

 var current_color: Color = COLOR_DEFAULT setget change_color
 ```

 This holds the color value to use unless overridden by the specific draw functions.

-Change this through change_color().
+ Change this with change_color().

 |Name|Type|Default|Setter|
 |:-|:-|:-|:-|